abhisheksreesaila/CarND-Traffic-Sign-Classifier-Project/README.md

 - **Image 2:** It is also distinct than others symbols.
 Should be easily to classify for the model.

--**Image 3:** This has some text in the middle, it has some noise and the model is not trained on such images.
+- **Image 3:** This has some text in the middle, it has some noise and the model is not trained on such images.
 Expected mis-classification

--**Image 4:** This is big blue background + the sign is of blue color hence it might confuse the model.
+- **Image 4:** This is big blue background + the sign is of blue color hence it might confuse the model.
 Chances are 60/40 in favor of misclassification

--**Image 5:** This looks unique from other symbols model should classify the image correctly.
+- **Image 5:** This looks unique from other symbols model should classify the image correctly.

 ### Misclassification Analysis